 Education and Training

 Plastic surgery is one of the most competitive routes in the medical field.
 The training can take more than a decade.
-After medical school, prospective plastic surgeons can take one of two paths:
+After medical school or osteopathic medical school,, prospective plastic surgeons can take one of two paths:

 - A 6-year residency program that combines general surgery and plastic surgery